markqvist/Reticulum/Roadmap.md

 This section lists, in no particular order, various important efforts that would be beneficial to the goals of Reticulum.

 - The [RNode](https://unsigned.io/rnode/) project
-    - [x] Evolve RNode into a self-replicating system, so that anyone can use an existing RNode to create more RNodes, and bootstrap functional networks based on Reticulum, even in absence of the Internet.
     - [ ] Create a WebUSB-based bootstrapping utility, and integrate this directly into the [RNode Bootstrap Console](#), both on-device, and on an Internet-reachable copy.
 This will make it much easier to create new RNodes for average users.

 ## Release History